 His television work at ABC News has earned him four Emmy Awards, a George Polk, a DuPont, a Peabody and an Overseas Press Club Award.

 Simon Surowicz worked six years with Mike Wallace at "60 Minutes" and then fourteen years for ABC News' Chief Investigative Correspondent Brian Ross.
-Simon is currently an adjunct professor at New York University and Columbia University's Graduate School of Journalism.
+Simon is currently an adjunct professor at Columbia University and CUNY's Graduate School of Journalism.
 He can be contacted about teaching assignments and speaking engagements at firstname.lastname@example.org

 Adjunct Faculty Columbia University

 Adjunct Professor New York University